acts-project/acts/docs/core/utilities/grid_axis.md

 ## Local vs global bin indices

 The underlying data structure of the `Grid` is a one-dimensional `std::vector<T>`, where `T` is the template parameter determining the stored value type.
 The index of this vector is referred to as the **global bin index**.
-The logical index structure, where each global bin is addressed by an $N$-dimensional vector of integers is called **local bin indices**.
+The logical index structure, where each global bin is addressed by an :math:`N`-dimensional vector of integers is called **local bin indices**.
 The two can be converted into one another using

 ```cpp
 using index_t = std::array<size_t, N>;